July 17-24, 2016

 For those who register for a core morning workshop, you’ll spend the morning in workshops with your core faculty member.

 The Conference features afternoon-workshop offerings in special topics.
 These workshops are taught both by the morning faculty members and by visiting writers and editors.
-They are available on a drop-in basis free to participants registered for morning workshop and at a special price ($50/each) for those who only want to take workshops in the afternoon.
-2014 afternoon-workshop offerings.
+They are available on a drop-in basis free to participants registered for morning workshop and at a special price (options range from $200 to $300) for those who only want to take workshops in the afternoon.

 Many of the participants who come here come simply to write, and do not take workshops while they are here.
 This option gives you the opportunity to take the time and space that you need to disconnect from your daily life and write and revise.
 As part of this registration, you have access to all of the craft lectures, evening readings, and open-mike events that are part of the Conference.